yiiiiing/PenguinAdvanture/README.md

     ![](Assests/enemyEffect.jpg)

     4) All of enemies would be revived when player changes scenes.
-    5) Two kinds of enemies.
+    5) Two kinds of enemies

     ![](Assests/enemy.png)